-- Multicolinearity: when two or more explanatory variables are closely related to one another. - This makes distinguishing the causal effect of each variable difficult. - Example: using unemployment and consumer spending as explantory variables for construction employment. - When there is multicolinearity, one or more exaplanatory variables can accurately predict another explanatory variables. - Any one of these explanatory variables has little explantory power over and above the others. - Perfect multicolinearity: when one or more exaplanatory variables perfectly predicts another explanatory variables.
-Regression analysis blows up.
+- Multicolinearity: when two or more explanatory variables are closely related to one another. - This makes distinguishing the causal effect of each variable difficult. - Example: using unemployment and consumer spending as explanatory variables for construction employment.

-- Multicolinearity: when two or more explanatory variables are closely related to one another. - This makes distinguishing the causal effect of each variable difficult. - Example: using unemployment and consumer spending as explantory variables for construction employment. - When there is multicolinearity, one or more exaplanatory variables can accurately predict another explanatory variables. - Any one of these explanatory variables has little explantory power over and above the others. - Perfect multicolinearity: when one or more exaplanatory variables perfectly predicts another explanatory variables.
-Regression analysis blows up.
+- When there is multicolinearity, one or more explanatory variables can accurately predict another explanatory variables. - Any one of these explanatory variables has little explanatory power over and above the others. - Perfect multicolinearity: when one or more explanatory variables perfectly predicts another explanatory variables. - Regression analysis blows up.